Uberi/speech_recognition/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Whisper is **required if and only if you want to use whisper** (``recognizer_instance.recognize_whisper``).

-You can install it with ``python3 -m pip install git+https://github.com/openai/whisper.git soundfile``.
+You can install it with ``python3 -m pip install openai-whisper soundfile``.

 Whisper API (for Whisper API users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~